Working with Collaborators

 3. Once you are finished with development and testing, make the page visible.
 If it replaces a page, delete the old page.

-If you duplicate an individual page or an entire site, or if you or the other user clones or transfers a site, the code and events in the site are maintained in the new copy of the page or site.
+If you duplicate an individual page or an entire site, or if you or the other user clones or transfers a site, the code and events in the site are maintained only in the new copy of the page or site.

 • If you or they copy and paste an element that is connected to a dataset, the new element maintains the connection settings from the element it was copied from.